 In 1992, Randolph County Health Department began a service for pregnant women and their children up to age 5.
 The program was started with a multifaceted approach that included visits to the homes for both nursing and therapies.
 The therapies included speech, physical, and occupational therapy and some of the services were also contracted to area schools to provide these services to children while in school.
 It was called Caring for Kids and it was unique to Randolph County.
 The first supervisor and founder of that program was Carla Price, RN.
 The program has since evolved away from providing therapies to become a voluntary home visitation service that works with Parents as Teachers and has gained statewide recognition.
-The program is currently under the supervision of Diana Taylor.
 The home visitation is done by Family Support Workers who visit young first time mothers with children under 3 years old who could be at risk for not having any parenting skills.
 This program now includes a program called Time for Tots that provides educational toys and games for stay at home parents.
 The whole premise is to teach appropriate maternal and child interaction in an effort to decrease child abuse, neglect, and subsequent out of home placements in the county.
 The program is voluntary and has been quite successful.
 Governor Mel Carnahan visited the program making home visits with the workers and congratulated the program in front of a statewide audience of Parents as Teachers held at the Randolph County Health Department.

 In 1994, the Frank K. Westlake family donated the Westlake building to Randolph County Health Department in his memory.
 This historic building, constructed in the 1800’s, had been established as a hospital in 1909 when Dr. and Mrs. C.B.
 Clapp purchased a colonial home and converted it.
 Parts of the old building date back to the Civil War.
 The building is approximately 33,000 square feet on four levels.
 The health department occupies half of the building and the rest is rented out for small offices.